ome-zarr-models/ome-zarr-book/book/home.md

 The textbook is not complete; here are chapters we would like to add:

 - Add a chapter explaining image containers in OME-Zarr (Zarr groups containing more than one OME-Zarr image), including high content screening and label groups.
+- Expand the "Exporting" chapter to explain how to process one resolution level, and apply that processing to many other resolution levels of a OME-Zarr image.

 If you would like to write a chapter, or propose another new chapter to add to the roadmap, please get in touch!